-Freedom Allergy Clinic is please to announce that we will be offering Telehealth visits for many new and established patients.
+Freedom Allergy Clinic is pleased to announce that we will be offering Telehealth visits for many new and established patients.
 In the wake of the COVID-19 pandemic, we are trying to promote social distancing while still providing the high-quality care that all our patients deserve.
 We want to ensure that our patients with asthma and other chronic conditions have reduced risk of exposure to COVID-19.
 We know that many of our patients are staying home to stay healthy, so we are offering these visits so that our patients to remain healthy and avoid unnecessary urgent care or emergency department visits.

 Telehealth visits will be offered for, but not limited to: